danielpoe/flamingo-myshop-example/Readme.md

   controller: flamingo.render(tpl="offers/offers")
 ```

-If you run the application again with `go run main.go serve`  and open `http://localhost:3322/`
+If you run the application again with `go run main.go serve`  and open `http://localhost:3322/` you should see a nice homepage with the two test products:

 ![demoshop template](3-homepage.png)